 Most recently, SSP faculty have partnered with think tanks and other academic institutions to field wargames, developed new methodological approaches to use wargaming as a research tool, and taught graduate courses on gaming and simulation to train the next generation of wargaming experts.

-With the generous support of The Anne and Paul Marcus Family Foundation, the SSP Wargaming Lab will build upon this strong foundation of wargaming at MIT.
+With the generous support of private funders, the SSP Wargaming Lab builds upon this strong foundation of wargaming at MIT.

 For more information, contact us: SSP-Wargaming@mit.edu